kamerynjw/kamerynjw.github.io/teaching/2019/math242.md

 Announcements
 -------------

+* (9/6) The schedule for the extra recitation sessions for the Early Access Program is now available.
+You do not need to attend multiple sessions per week.
+Each week you'll be dealing with one worksheet, cyclying to the next worksheet every Thursday.
+All sessions meet in Keller 403.

+    * Monday: 3–4pm

+    * Tuesday: 4–5pm

+    * Wednesday: 4–5pm

+    * Thursday: 3–4pm

+    * Friday: 4–5pm

 * (8/28) The tutor program resumes operation startion today, in the Learning Emporium, located in Bilger Addition 209.
 Tutors will be available Monday–Friday, noon–4:30 pm (but only one tutor per period).
 The full program with expanded hours and more tutors per period will be announced later.
 A precise schedule will be posted in K418, on the Bulletin Board outside  K401A, on the door of BA209 and at various strategic locations.